 - Shoulder Tilt – Your right shoulder should be slightly lower than your left.
 To check this, get into your forward lean stance and clap your hands together.
 Now slide your right hand down so that your upper knuckle on your left thumb is even with the lower knuckle of your right thumb.
 This will drop your shoulder giving you the shoulder tilt you need.

 - Stance Width – The width of your stance will be dictated by which club you’re using.
 The longer the club, the wider the stance.

 - Ball Position – Again this will be determined by which club you’re using.
 Play the ball forward in your stance with the longer clubs.
-With a driver, the ball should be just inside your left foot.
+With a driver (Easiest Driver to Hit for Beginners), the ball should be just inside your left foot.
 Move the ball back toward the middle as you go down to the wedges.